-Full Time Status: Student's enrollment status will be considered full time if the student is enrolled in at least 7.5 credit hours in a six-week period.
+Full-Time Status: Student's enrollment status will be considered full time if the student is enrolled in at least 7.5 credit hours in a six-week period.

-Program Delivery: Residential The program content is offered

-through lecture, laboratory, and externship experience.
-(Certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended: The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)